GuillermoHazebrouck/gnav-web/gnav-server/README.md

 The server file runs from the ./server folder.
 Make sure you add there the appropriate key and certificate files (refer to the AdaWebServer documentation).

+> [!IMPORTANT]
->[!IMPORTANT]: Note that we run on a customized AdaWebServer.
+> Note that we run on a customized AdaWebServer.
 The source code is a fork from version 24, where we have simplified the structure and removed the modules that where not necessary for this project.